YueLin301/yuelin301.github.io/_posts/2023-08-11-Information-Design-10min.md

 pin: True
 ---

+> This note provides a simple introduction to the basic concepts of information design.
+More details can be found in [my other note on this topic](https://yuelin301.github.io/posts/Information-Design/).
+{: .prompt-info }

 ## What problems does information design study?

 Information design focuses on scenarios of **mixed-motive** unidirectional communication, where one self-interested sender with informational advantage attempts to **persuade** a self-interested rational receiver to take actions that the sender prefers.